BeratEr3n/urlscan_cli/README_EN.md

 ## 🛠 Notes

-- urlscan **dosya upload** veya **sandbox** desteği sunmaz
+- urlscan does **not** support file uploads or sandbox execution
-- Scan işlemleri yalnızca **URL** için yapılabilir
+- Scan operations are available **only for URLs**
-- Hash search yalnızca daha önce taranmış sitelerden **indirilen dosyalar** için geçerlidir
+- Hash search works only for **files downloaded during previous scans**
-- Search API yoğunluğa bağlı olarak **HTTP 503** dönebilir (geçicidir)
+- The Search API may temporarily return **HTTP 503** due to high load
-- Varsayılan search limiti `settings.py` üzerinden ayarlanabilir
+- Default search limit can be configured in `settings.py`
-- Parser katmanı isteğe göre sadeleştirilmiş olup ileride genişletilebilir
+- The parser layer is intentionally minimal and can be extended later

 ---